What is Turbulent?

 Video: Sussan Deyhim’s part

 The male’s song is traditional, approved of, tied to language, while the woman is lonely, illicit, free-form, and ostensibly spontaneous.
 Sussan Deyhim herself composed the female’s song.
-The result is a fused image of rare reverberation, with electrifying music that etched in the memory long after you have left the auditorium.
+The result is a fused image of rare reverberation, with electrifying music etched in the memory long after you have left the auditorium.

 Speaking about the female performance in the video installation, Neshat said,